 “Evil,” neKrol repeated.
 The trader was a short, pudgy man, his features decidedly mongoloid except for the flame-red hair that fell nearly to his waist.
 “It is a religious concept, and I am not a religious man.
 Long ago, when I was a very child growing up on ai-Emerel, I decided that there was no good or evil, only different ways of thinking.”
 His small, soft hands felt around in the dust until he had a large, jagged shard that filled his fist.
 He stood and offered it to Ryther.
 “The Steel Angels have made me believe in evil again,” he said.

 2. Silverwing not going over the wall.
 This, in my opinion, is a very telling detail.
 There could be many reasons why, and we readers only have this tiny detail to work with, but this is definitely a bit of information to keep an eye out for when Fire & Blood is released.
-From what I see in Martinworld, this has to do with there can be only one ruling dragon at a time (in a dragon’s opinion), and the ice-dragon Others are attempting to usurp the fiery dragon’s reign.
+From what I see in Martinworld, this has to do with there can be only one ruling dragon at a time (in a dragon’s opinion), and the ice-dragon Others are attempting to usurp the fiery dragon’s reign (who is trying to hold onto their usurped reign taken from the green-tree elemental).
 A conflict that begins on page with the Waymar prologue in A Game of Thrones, and then circles back around in Jon’s mutiny attempt.

 - “…though the queen herself noted that Silverwing “does not like this Wall.”
 Though it was summer and the Wall was weeping, the chill of the ice could still be felt whenever the wind blew, and every gust would make the dragon hiss and snap.
 “Thrice I flew Silverwing high above Castle Black, and thrice I tried to take her north beyond the Wall,” Alysanne wrote to Jaehaerys, “but every time she veered back south again and refused to go.
 Never before has she refused to take me where I wished to go.”